codingwatching/ai/docs/guides/tools.md

 - **Code Reuse**: Define schemas once, use everywhere
 - **Flexibility**: Tools can execute on server, client, or both

-### With TanStack Start
+### Bonus: TanStack Start Integration

-If you're using TanStack Start, use `createServerFnTool` to get a tool definition, server implementation, AND a callable server function from a single definition:
+If you're using **TanStack Start** specifically, you can use `createServerFnTool` to avoid duplicating logic between AI tools and server functions:

 ```typescript
 import { createServerFnTool } from '@tanstack/ai-react' // or '@tanstack/ai-solid'